Kifli: Names

-In Old High German, Kipfa meant "carriage stanchion" and referred to the stanchions or "horns" of a cart.
+In Old High German, Kipfa means "carriage stanchion" and refers to the stanchions or "horns" of a cart.
 In the 13th century, that usage referred to a bread shape of pagan origin.

-The Czech, Slovak, Polish, Slovenian, Ukrainian and Russian names derive as diminuitives from the Slavic word rogal or rohel ("horned") which in turn derives from "rog/roh" ("horn/protrusion").
+The Czech, Slovak, Polish, Slovenian, Ukrainian, and Russian names derive as diminutives from the Slavic word rogal or rohel ("horned") which in turn derives from "rog/roh" ("horn/protrusion").
 Some other languages use a simple translation ("horn", "cornulet").

-The similarity of the words "rohalyk" or "rohlík" with the English word „roll“ is coincidental, the words are not related by origin.
-The Slavic root "rog" can be hypothetically related with the German verb "ragen" ("to protrude").
+The similarity between the words "rohalyk" or "rohlík" and the English word "roll" is coincidental; the words are not related by origin.
+The Slavic root "rog" can be hypothetically associated with the German verb "ragen" ("to protrude").

 Background

-Kifli are a traditional yeasted bread rolled into a crescent shape.
+Kipferl is a traditional yeasted bread rolled into a crescent shape.
 The Austrian kipferl is a small wheat roll with pointed ends.
-The 17th-century Austrian monk Abraham a Sancta Clara described the roll as crescent shaped, writing "the moon in the first quarter shines like a kipfl", and noted there were kifli in various forms: "vil lange, kurze, krumpe und gerade kipfel" ("many long, short, crooked and straight kipfel").
+The 17th-century Austrian monk Abraham a Sancta Clara described the roll as crescent-shaped, writing "the moon in the first quarter shines like a kipfl", and noted there were Kipferl in various forms: "vil lange, kurze, krumpe und gerade kipfel" ("many long, short, crooked and straight kipfel").

 Breads or pastries in the shape of a crescent moon are believed to have been served in ancient times as offerings to the goddess of the moon, Selene.
 The shape is also reminiscent of horns; both are associated with ancient symbolism and considered the oldest surviving pastry shape.
 A moon shaped pastry creates itself naturally by hand-rolling a ball of dough into a cylinder form.

-A list of foods eaten in a 10th-century convent include panis lunatis, described as a small crescent-shaped roll often eaten during fasts.
+A list of foods eaten in a 10th-century convent includes panis lunatis, described as a small, crescent-shaped roll often eaten during fasts.

-The kifli has been documented in Austria to at least 1227 when they were recorded in Babenberg-ruled Vienna as chipfen:
+The Kipferl has been documented in Austria to at least 1227 when they were recorded in Babenberg-ruled Vienna as chipfen:

-In Austria the kifli (nowadays called Kipferl) is formally recognized by the government as a traditional food.
-According to the Austrian Ministry of Sustainability and Tourism, kifli were probably a traditional monastery pastry baked for Easter.
+In Austria, the Kipferl is formally recognized by the government as a traditional food.
+According to the Austrian Ministry of Agriculture, Regions and Tourism, Kipferl were probably a traditional monastery pastry baked for Easter.
 They are described as crescent-shaped rolls made of yeast wheat dough in a variety of shapes and as being popular for coffee breaks and breakfasts, particularly in Vienna.

-The kifli likely inspired the similarly shaped French croissant, which is made from a laminated pastry dough.
+The Kipferl likely inspired the similarly shaped French croissant, which is made from a laminated pastry dough.